QuickBooks help · Error codes

 Root cause identified

 We tell you what’s actually causing the error — not just the surface symptom.
-That’s the diagnostic’s real value: it distinguishes a one-off network configuration issue from a file corruption pattern that’s about to get worse.
+That’s the diagnostic’s real value: distinguishing a one-off network issue from a file-corruption pattern that’s about to get worse.

 Written fixed-fee scope